aimclub/OSA/README.md

 is available in [**Open-source-ops**](https://github.com/aimclub/open-source-ops)

-Also, we thank [**Readme-ai**](https://github.com/eli64s/readme-ai) for their code that we used a foundation for our own version of README generator.
+Also, we thank [**Readme-ai**](https://github.com/eli64s/readme-ai) for their code that we used as a foundation for our own version of README generator.

 ---